 Dr. Eleftheriou was editor of the IEEE Transactions on Communications from 1994 to 1999 in the area of Equalization and Coding.
 He was Guest Editor of the IEEE Journal on Selected Areas in Communications special issues “The Turbo Principle: From Theory to Practice” as well as of the IEEE Transactions on Control Systems special issue on “Dynamics and Control of Micro- and Nano-scale Systems”.

 In 2002, he became a Fellow of the IEEE.
 He was co-recipient of the 2003 IEEE Communications Society Leonard G. Abraham Prize Paper Award.
 He was also co-recipient of the 2005 Technology Award of the Eduard Rhein Foundation.
-In 2005, he was appointed IBM Fellow and inducted into the IBM Academy of Technology.
-In 2009, he was co-recipient of the IEEE CSS Control Systems Technology Award and the IEEE Transactions on Control Systems Technology Outstanding Paper Award.
+In 2005, he was appointed an IBM Fellow and inducted into the IBM Academy of Technology.
+In 2009, he was co-recipient of the IEEE CSS Control Systems Technology Award and of the IEEE Transactions on Control Systems Technology Outstanding Paper Award.